Coping with Christmas: How a vegan concerned with climate change navigates the festivities

 How does a vegan who’s concerned about climate change and social issues cope with the excess of the festive season?
-Holly Hughes advises you take baby steps, and be patient.
+Holly Hughes has the answer.

 My name is Holly.
 Thus, despite being born in March, it is my birthright, a christened and legally-binding imperative that I must, no matter what, love Christmas.
 And I do – from the heady smell of the pine tree to the three kinds of potatoes tumbling off my gluttonous plate.

 Yet, for me, Christmas is becoming a time increasingly fraught with conflict.
 Internal, interpersonal, existential, this conflict stems from a stand-off between “tradition”, desire, and my own increasingly sharpened principles as I battle with a season that talks about giving but seems more focused on taking.
 From the unrecyclable wrapping that adorns our Kris Kindle present to the technological gadgets that many human hands were persecuted to make, I sometimes feel like Christmas is a time of giving to few and taking from many.
 For me and my incorrigible notions, this season of joy feels instead like a manically-fuelled machine that tells us joy only exists if it comes in an expensive box, on a plate, or as the latest upgrade.

 Christmas sees my neuroticism reach new heights of existential despair as I climb aboard a festive rollercoaster that plummets from euphoric bliss to crippling guilt.
 It is an odyssey I rarely undertake alone, dragging the innocent smiles of well-meaning friends and family into a darkness where a sequinned party outfit is reduced to slave labour, a decorated house a flaunting of the homelessness crisis, and a lovingly prepared meal a symbol of our wasteful attitude toward food production.